lake-wg/edhoc/draft-ietf-lake-edhoc.md

 *  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.

-After verifying message_3, the Responder can compute PRK_out, see {{prkout}}, and derive application keys using the EDHOC_Exporter interface, see {{exporter}}.
+After processing message_3, the Responder can compute PRK_out, see {{prkout}}, and derive application keys using the EDHOC_Exporter interface, see {{exporter}}.
 The Responder SHOULD NOT persistently store PRK_out or application keys until the application has authenticated the Initiator.
+The Responder SHOULD NOT send protected application data until the application has authenticated the Initiator.

 If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the protocol MUST be discontinued.